Travelers Greeted With Hours-Long Airport Lines As Coronavirus Screenings Begin

 Airline passengers returning to the U.S. were confronted with snaking lines causing hours-long delays and confusion at airports around the country starting Saturday as a result of required medical screenings now in place to combat the spread of the coronavirus.

 Frustrated travelers took to social media to gripe about the winding lines causing passenger congestion in airports including Chicago's O'Hare International Airport, where some travelers reported waits of up to four hours.
-A U.S. senator from Illinois said he heard of lines stretching on for more than eight hours.
+A U.S. senator from Illinois said he heard of lines stretching on up to eight hours.

 This is the scene at O’Hare airport.
 The traveler who took the photo said it’s a 6-hour wait for bags then on to customs for 2-4 more of waiting in shoulder-to-shoulder crowds.
 Police are handing out water and disinfectant wipes. @fly2ohare #ord #coronavirus #COVID19 pic.twitter.com/UTx9E0nj1s— Brooke Geiger McDonald (@BrookeGMcDonald) March 15, 2020